HarveyAland/auzre-monitoring-remediation/README.md

 > Each alert was tied to a Logic App workflow that mapped it to the correct remediation Runbook.

 ### 🔄 Custom Service Health Checks for Grafana Dashboard

 One of the first challenges I encountered was that log-based monitoring is **event-driven**.
 It only reports when a service changes state.
 That meant dashboards could misleadingly show a service as healthy, simply because the last event was from hours ago - even if the service had since gone offline.

-To address this, I combined **event-driven alerts** with a **scheduled heartbeat stream** for dashboards across a mixed environment of two Windows VMs and one Linux VM.
+To address this, I combined **event-driven alerts** for alerts with a **scheduled heartbeat stream** for dashboards across a mixed environment of two Windows VMs and one Linux VM.
 This provided a consistent **2-minute detection window** for failures, bridging the gap between event-based alerts and real-time monitoring.

 -   On **Windows**, the job ran as a Task Scheduler task at startup and every 2 minutes thereafter.

 -   On **Linux**, the job was implemented with a cron job (or systemd timer) at the same interval.

-Each run:
+-   All jobs were configured to run thier own scripts

+The script ran by the task did the following:

 -   Checked the status of critical services (IIS, Print Spooler, and Nginx).